Catoferia

-Catoferia is a small genus of plants in the family Lamiaceae composed of only four different species.
-First described in full by George Bentham in 1876, said species are native to southern Mexico, Central America, Colombia and Peru.
-Amongst all four species, only Catoferia chiapensis are known to grow across a wide area, their growth recorded in southern Mexico, Guatemala, Peru and Belize.
-Growth of the other three variants is believed to be limited to Southern Mexico.
-The beginning of the genus Catoeria is thought trace back to the Cretaceous era, making it around 55 to 65 million years old.
+Catoferia is a small genus of plants in the family Lamiaceae composed of only four species.
+The majority of the species in this genus are confined to southern Mexico, with one species (Catoferia chiapensis) being recorded from Central America, Colombia and Peru in addition to southern Mexico.
+The beginning of this genus has been traced back to the Cretaceous era, making the genus around 55 to 65 million years old.